CS-POOA-2018/PtiChat/README.md

 }
 ```

-##### announce who you are when you reconnect to the server without going through the login page
+#### Announce who you are when you reconnect to the server without going through the login page

 ```json
 {
   "type": "announceConnection",